 On January 1, 2019, an unidentified 14 year-old boy and two of his friends (juveniles) took a GMC Acadia SUV for a joyride in Houston, Texas and began throwing eggs at cars passing by them on the road.

-A driver in one of the cars that was hit, a man in his 20s, brandished a semiautomatic firearm at the boys and began chasing them.
+A driver in one of the cars that was hit by an egg brandished a semiautomatic firearm at the boys and began chasing them.
 They fled in panic, running a red light to escape him.
 As they did, they collided with a Ford pick-up truck, killing single mother Silvia Zavala behind the wheel.

 The armed motorist who chased the teens in a gold Lincoln Continental saw this deadly crash happen, but fled the scene rather than stopping to offer assistance to the crash victims and report his role in the accident to responding law enforcement officers.